Contemporary vs modern dance

 Summary

 Modern and contemporary dance are two styles that embody unique yet harmonizing methods of movement and artistic expression.
-Unlike modern dance, contemporary dance often incorporates elements from a wider variety of styles and techniques, emphasizing fluidity, athleticism, and versatility.
+Unlike modern dance, contemporary dance often incorporates elements from various styles and techniques, emphasizing fluidity, athleticism, and versatility.

-Originating as a revolt against the rigidity of classical ballet in the early 20th century, modern dance places a strong emphasis on emotive storytelling and expressive choreography through well-defined techniques.
-In contrast, contemporary dance emerges from modern influences, assimilating elements from a range of practices to emphasize creativity, seamless flow, and the integration of physical motion with psychological states.
+Originating as a revolt against the rigidity of classical ballet in the early 20th century, modern dance strongly emphasizes emotive storytelling and expressive choreography through well-defined techniques.
+In contrast, contemporary dance emerges from modern influences, assimilating elements from various practices to emphasize creativity, seamless flow, and the integration of physical motion with psychological states.

-When it comes to choosing between these distinct dance forms—modern or contemporary—the decision is influenced by individual preferences, physical capabilities, and the artistic director’s creative objectives.
+When choosing between these distinct dance forms—modern or contemporary—the decision is influenced by individual preferences, physical capabilities, and the artistic director’s creative objectives.

 One might be captivated by the narrative intensity found within modern dance or inclined towards the avant-garde fluidity characteristic of contemporary works.
 Both realms offer dancers profound opportunities for exploration at all skill levels.
 They encourage individuals to delve into diverse movements and allow their innermost feelings to resonate through the art form.